 AVG's most expensive product is AVG Ultimate.
-It costs $77.88 a year, billed annually, and comes with all of the Internet Security's features, but with AVG TuneUp, and VPN on top.
-So essentially, it’s an extra $30 a year for this additional product that removes junk files and mediocre VPN service.
+It costs $31.20 a year, billed annually, and comes with all of the Internet Security's features, but with AVG TuneUp and a VPN on top.

 The Avast installer is very easy to use – there's little input involved except if you plan on customizing the installation.

-Once the installation has fully completed, the Avast client is a dream to use.
-Navigation is a breeze and the dark color scheme draws your eyes to the most important features.
+Once the installation has been fully completed, the Avast client is a dream to use.
+Navigation is a breeze, and the dark color scheme draws your eyes to the most important features.
 Those that aren't as important or urgent are hidden within the menu.

 Rather than breaking down the protection features into hundreds of mini categories, Avast cleans them all up into just four.
 For example, the "protection" category contains all of the antivirus and network options.
 There are helpful descriptions with each category to help you find what you're looking for,

 The AVG installer is just 1MB.
 Installing is so fast, you genuinely might not even notice it's done.
-There are two installation options available: the quick install that uses the default settings and the customizable method where you can select exactly what you want installed on your device before commencing the installation.
+There are two installation options available: the quick install that uses the default settings and the customizable method to select exactly what you want to be installed on your device before commencing the installation.